tomhrr/cosh/doc/all.md

     $ 1 2 + ; 1 2 + ; +
     6

+(When running interactively, trailing whitespace is also ignored for the purposes of implicit execution.)

 Functions are defined like so:

     $ : add-1 1 + ; ,,